davidecanevazzi/NUMT-finder-PAC/README.md

 # NUMT-finder
-Snakemake pipeline for detecting NUMTs from ONT reads
+Snakemake pipeline for detecting NUMTs from PacBio reads

 ---
 ## Setup on the cluster: